cashfree/pg-integration-kits/python/README.md

 # Getting Started

-Download the php folder from the above repository.
+Download the python folder from the above repository.
 You can refer [here](https://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repo) to download a single folder from the repository.

-Extract the downloaded zip file and place it in the some specific directory (for example in linux - /home/sharoh/cf-python/).
+Extract the downloaded zip file and place it in the some specific directory (for example in linux - /home/sharoh/cf-python/, windows users can also place the directory in any folder like C:\Users\sharoh\cf-python).

 ## Pre-requisites